formifan2002/signalk-ais-navionics-converter/README.md

 #### TCP Port
 - **Default**: 10113
 - **Description**: Port for the NMEA 0183 TCP server.
 Configure your navigation app (e.g., Navionics, OpenCpn) to connect to this port.

+#### Websocket Port
+- **Default**: 10114
+- **Description**: All AIS (NMEA 0183) messages are send by an own websocket server on this port to connected clients.
+In addition the data is send as JSON.
+Data can then be used by other plugins / apps (as clients).
+For the communication with the Navionics app, this port is not needed.
+If port is set to 0 no  Websocket server is started.

 #### Update Interval for Changed Vessels
 - **Default**: 15 (seconds)